Shuai-Lu/ShuaiLu--On-Thermal-Dynamics-Embedded-Static-Voltage-Stability-Margin/README.md

 # Thermal Inertia Embedded Voltage Stability Margin
-This repository provides the codes and data for the research "On Thermal Dynamics Embedded Votlage Stability Margin".
+This repository provides the codes and data for the research "On Thermal Dynamics Embedded Voltage Stability Margin".